 All entering students with a declared interest in engineering will be admitted to the College of Engineering in program status.
 Engineering students must complete the following courses, each with a grade of C or better, within the first 48 credit hours:

 Transfer students admission criteria can be found on the Admission Requirements tab.

 Students are placed on academic probation if any of the following grade point averages is less than 2.000 and if they have attempted at least 6 credit hours at Wichita State University:

-- WSU grade point average, and
+- Institutional grade point average, and

 - Engineering major grade point average.

 An attempted course means that the student has officially enrolled in the course and either completed the course or was granted an incomplete.
 Attempts include courses receiving the grades (to include plus/minus grades) A, B, C, D, F, Cr, NCr, Bg, NBg, S, U and I but exclude Au, CrE and W. Academic probation is not removed until all grade point averages are at least 2.000.
 Transfer students admitted on probation must complete at least 12 hours of credit work at Wichita State before probation may be removed.

 Students on academic probation may not enroll for more than 14 credit hours in a 16-week term, 6 credit hours in an eight-week term, or 3 credit hours in a four-week term.
 Exceptions may be made on the recommendation of the student’s department advisor and the approval of the student’s department chairperson.

 Students are not academically dismissed at the end of a semester unless they began that semester on academic probation.
 Students will remain on probation as long as their overall, institutional or engineering major grade point average is below 2.000.
 Students on academic probation will be dismissed at the end of a semester if they fail to earn a semester grade point average at or above 2.000, and have an overall, institutional or engineering major grade point average below 2.000.